 Multi-encounters are common throughout the game, where after defeating one group of enemies, you’ll immediately have to fight one or two more surprise ones before the battle is over.
 I don’t understand the purpose, but it certainly drags fights out.
 Magic uses spell points here instead of charges, but you still cannot regenerate spell points in the field through any means.
 You must head back to a town and find a healer.
 There’s only one House of Heresy in the whole game – at the first town – so you’ll be backtracking there for demon fusing constantly.
 Finally, yes, you will eventually encounter enemies who will drain you of character levels.
 I don’t know why this was such a common feature of early RPGs – I guess other than instant death, it’s the biggest stick they have to drive fear into an encounter.
 But if you actually accept this and re-grind out your stolen levels instead of simply reloading a password, you’re a better gamer than I.

 There are also some little annoyances unique to this version.
-First, only Yumiko’s spells can be used outside of battle.
+Only Yumiko’s spells can be used outside of battle.
 If you have a demon with a healing spell, too bad, you’ll have to get into a fight to use it.
-Second, an “Auto” battle is an option, but you cannot stop it once it starts.
-If you find some demons are too strong for you, too bad, you’ll have to watch your party get destroyed and know not to auto-battle next time.
-Third, you can only remove a demon from your team through fusing or death – specifically, using a password without reviving them first.
+Also, you can only remove a demon from your team through fusing or death – specifically, using a password without reviving them first.
 This really cuts down on any mad scientist impulses you have for demon fusing, as your seven slots become far more precious than it feels like they should be.
 I definitely had some killer fusions that I wasn’t a high enough level to control yet, and just had to let the source demons go because they were holding back my ability to fight effectively.

 In 1995, the first two games were remade for the Super Famicom as Kyūyaku Megami Tensei.
 Graphics are better, using the Shin Megami Tensei engine, and the above issues are addressed.
 It definitely feels more modern, but it’s still a tough recommendation simply because the demon library is overwhelming.
 Like later editions of Pokémon, there are now SO.
 MANY.
 DEMONS. that the whole fusing mechanic became tough for me to wrap my head around as a newcomer.
 It’s definitely a game made for fans and veterans of Shin Megami Tensei, and harder to recommend as a first play for the entire series.
 The Famicom original, though it hews closer to original Wizardry in terms of difficulty and design, is a bit simpler to understand.